AppDev-ACE/sastraX-backend-api/README.md

  - /sastraDue: To fetch the total SASTRA fee due (POST)
  - /hostelDue: To fetch the total Hostel fee due (POST)
  - /subjectWiseAttendance: To fetch subject-wise attendance (POST)
+ - /currentSemCredits: To fetch the credits of current semester courses (POST)
  - /bunk: To calculate bunks (GET)
  - /semGrades: To fetch semester-wise grades and credits (POST)
  - /studentStatus: To fetch student status - Hosteler/Dayschloar (POST)